Maximising the value of your business when selling: Now, in a year or two, or long term.

 Lack of documentation commonly extends the time between initial agreement and sale completion.
 Occasionally, it terminates the sale.

-e) Good practice documentation: Thorough employee records, leases, practice policies, PQQ documents and more, all show buyers that your business has systems and ways of working which will run just as smoothly, when they own it.
+e) Good practice documentation: Thorough employee records, leases, best practice policies, PQQ documents and more, all show buyers that your business has systems and ways of working which will run just as smoothly, when they own it.
 Failure on his front often results is the delay of agreed sales and additional costs, invariably borne by the seller.
 As with financial information, specialist software, such as packages for HR and customer relationship management (CRM), can be a great help here.

 Selling in a year or two: Considered preparation